jadenw2542/DiscordBot/README.md

 # DiscordBot
-Discord Bot using discord.py
+Discord Bot using discord.py that has a music player, level system, magic eightball, moderation commands and more

-#Dependencies
+## Dependencies

 add ffmpeg to path - https://www.ffmpeg.org/download.html
 pip install discord.py